 Don’t let their “deals” fool you.

-Real roofers aren’t door-to-door salesmen.
+Honest roofers aren’t door-to-door salesmen.

 Get everything in writing.